Comparing Task-Agnostic Embedding Models for Tabular Data: Results

 The following discussion focuses on task-agnostic embeddings.
-Tabular foundation models such as TabPFN and TabICL are primarily constructed for prediction leveraging in-context learning.
+Tabular foundation models such as TabICL, TabPFN and TabSTAR are primarily constructed for task-specific prediction leveraging in-context learning.
 However, they also provide promising task-independent embeddings.
-Whenever we refer to TabPFN or TabICL, we mean the task-agnostic embeddings constructed by these models.
+Whenever we refer to TabICL, TabPFN and TabSTAR, we mean the task-agnostic embeddings constructed by the specified model as described in Section \ref{sec:embedding_models}.
+In contrast, we refer to the original end-to-end tabular foundation models as TabICLOriginal and TabPFNOriginal.

-In the case of outlier detection, Table~\ref{tab:performance_outlier} shows that TableVectorizer embeddings outperform the ones of TabICL and TabPFN for every outlier algorithm.
-For LOF and IF, the task-agnostic embeddings of TabICL achieve better results than the ones of TabPFN, while the embeddings of the latter yield a higher AUC score for DeepSVDD and its dynamical variant.
-For the supervised tasks shown in Tables~\ref{tab:performance_binary_clf},~\ref{tab:performance_multiclass} and~\ref{tab:performance_regression}, TabICL performs best.
-Since the number of suited TabArena datasets was limited at the time of this investigation, general ranking conclusions for the three investigated embedding models cannot be drawn from these results.
-Nevertheless, for the used datasets it can be said, that TableVectorizer as simple feature engineering method keeps up or even outperforms tabular foundation models like TabICL and TabPFN when considering task-agnostic embeddings.
-Additionally, TableVectorizer constructs embeddings with the lowest dimension ($\leq 166$), while TabPFN requires 192 and TabICL even 512 as embedding dimension.

-Beyond its performance, TableVectorizer offers a notable advantage in terms of embedding computation efficiency, requiring significantly less time than TabICL and TabPFN due to their more sophisticated model architecture.
-In particular, TabPFN requires a high amount of time since target-aware embeddings are computed for every column and are aggregated afterwards.
-In contrast, TabICL does not require customization as it naturally constructs task-agnostic embeddings, which are further processed by an in-context learning block when used directly for prediction.
+Fig.~\ref{fig:critical_differences_outlier} shows the critical difference diagram summarizing the performance over all outlier tasks.
+From the statistical point of view, TableVectorizer and the sphere model with dimension 192 significantly outperform TabICL and the TabPFN versions.
+The sphere models, TableVectorizer and TabSTAR on the one hand, and the TabPFN versions alongside TabICL on the other hand are statistically indistinguishable.

+To compare the performance for each of the four outlier detection algorithms separately, we plot the corresponding distribution of AUC scores via boxplots, see Figs.~\ref{fig:boxplot_outlier_lof}-\ref{fig:boxplot_outlier_deepsvdd_dynamic} (median: black line; mean: white square).
+The observations from Fig.~\ref{fig:critical_differences_outlier} are roughly confirmed on the algorithmic level.

+The supervised tasks, i.e. binary classification, multiclass classification and regression, are assessed by the critical difference diagram in Fig.~\ref{fig:critical_differences_supervised}.
+The embedding models cluster in two groups: One group containing the sphere models, TabSTAR, TabICL and TableVectorizer, the other one the TabPFN versions.
+The former group performs better than the latter, while the models within the first group are statistically indistinguishable.
+Considering only the rank order, TabSTAR and, more pronounced, TabICL perform better compared to outlier detection.